-If you are injured while working with animals or an animal-related health problem is suspected, report the problem to your immediate supervisor and the Lab Manager or Veterinarian.
+If you are injured while working with animals or an animal-related health problem is suspected, report the problem to your immediate supervisor and the Animal Care Manager or Veterinarian.

 —If you are faculty, staff, graduate teaching or graduate project assistant or undergraduate student employee complete: Employee’s Work Injury and Illness Report within the first 24 hours of the injury (Contact the Worker’s Compensation Office for forms at x4463 or check the following website https://uwm.edu/hr/home/forms/absences-leaves-and-workers-compensation-forms/ ).

 —If you are an undergraduate student not employed by UWM or a graduate student research assistant (payrolled by UWM) complete: General Incident Report (Contact the Risk Management Office at x6339 for forms or check the following website https://uwm.edu/risk-management/forms/ ).

 If the problem has occurred during, or after, normal business hours and needs emergency care you may contact the Campus Police at 9-911 for assistance.

 If the problem has occurred during normal business hours and is not an emergency you may go to the Norris Health Center (students only) or to your personal physician.

 If any swelling or redness occurs around the injured site see a physician as soon as possible.